 Welcome to Marin County, where the sophisticated suburb meets the majestic coast.
-Whether you drive across the famed Golden Gate Bridge or arrive by Ferry to Sausalito or Tiburon, you’ll immediately sense the appeal of natural beauty, history and convenience of the cities, and at the same time the freedom of the country.
-Marin County offers every kind of gracious living: from slow paced small town friendliness to innovative sophistication; from extreme privacy on the rugged shoreline to the beauty and commanding presence of Mt.Tamalpais(2,600ft).
-Marin County is proud of parks and recreation systems it has created to keep Marin a beautiful place to live and a wondrous and exciting place to visit.
+Whether you drive across the famed Golden Gate Bridge or arrive by Ferry to Sausalito or Tiburon, you’ll immediately sense the appeal of living in Marin County where natural beauty, history, and convenience of the cities, and at the same time the freedom of the country.
+Living in Marin County offers every kind of gracious living: from slow-paced small town friendliness to innovative sophistication; from extreme privacy on the rugged shoreline to the beauty and commanding presence of Mt.Tamalpais(2,600ft).
+Marin County is proud of the parks and recreation systems it has created to keep Marin a beautiful place to live and a wondrous and exciting place to visit.

 Cities are nestled in valleys between mountainous ridges and each community has its own personality, history and beauty.
 Marin enjoys a well educated population known for its enthusiastic support of the arts and nature.
 Creative minds are drawn to the area for its tranquil beauty and close proximity to a cosmopolitan city.
 Marin County is renowned for its dedication to organic farming and there is a farmer’s market every day of the week in one town or another, sometimes both morning and evening!
 Premier events include the open-air Mountain Play, Mill Valley Film Festival and Sausalito Arts Festival!
 The award-winning Marin County Fair and Exposition was the first fair, nationwide, to go on-line.
 But Marin’s strengths lie not only in its entrepreneurs, but also in its unique environmental setting.